Synthetic colorant: Science

 Colorants function through selective electromagnetic absorbance in the visible spectrum.
-A given pigment or dye molecule absorbs different wavelengths of electromagnetic radiation according to its atomic structure, and local chemical environment.
+A given pigment or dye molecule absorbs different wavelengths of electromagnetic radiation according to its atomic structure and local chemical environment.
 The quantum behavior of a chemical typically results in distinct resonant frequencies of chemical bonds, which can be excited best by discrete wavelengths—meaning broad spectrum radiation has its spectra changed via absorption upon interaction.
-The physical shape, size, organization and concentration of dyes and pigments can also drastically affect observed color.
+The physical shape, size, organization, and concentration of dyes and pigments can also drastically affect observed color.
 Pigments are particularly susceptible to altered appearances based on physical properties.

 Most modern synthetic dye molecules contain two components.
 The first part is an aromatic benzene ring or system of benzene rings, often substituted.
 The second is a chromophore, a conjugated double bond system with unsaturated groups.
-When exposed to visible light, this is the part that absorbs or reflects color.
+When exposed to visible light, this part absorbs or reflects color.
 Other components of colorant molecules can tune intensity, color, solubility and substrate affinity.

 Dyes and pigments can be categorized according to their synthetic or chemical properties.
 British chemist Edward Chambers Nicholson showed that pure aniline produced no dye.
-Hofmann showed that toluidine must be present to produce these dyes.
-Aniline dyes, including mauve, are prepared from aniline containing amounts of toluidine.
-One can also classify dyes based on chemical formulas, azo-dyes from coupling, or diazonation—reactions that all have a characteristic azo group.
+Hofmann showed that toluidine must be present to make these dyes.
+Aniline dyes, including mauve, are prepared from aniline-containing amounts of toluidine.
+One can also classify dyes based on chemical formulas, azo-dyes from coupling, or diazonation—reactions with a characteristic azo group.